richardlevy/SubSatelliteJava/README.md

 ## Configuration

-* In your Subsonic server, create a user for SubSatellite to use (see SubSonic setup)
+* In your Subsonic server, create a user for SubSatellite to use
 * Port defaults to 4141 (can be overriden by setting property *jetty.port*)
 * Connection details to connect SubSatellite to SubSonic are provided by client (AVSub) configuration.

-## SubSonic Setup

-* Create a user in Subsonic for SubSatellite (put these details into config.js in SubSatellite)

 ## Client Setup